fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

   is not allowed to be in.
 - Keep calm and keep positive
 - Avoid contact as much as possible
-- Always be deescalative and try to reeducate the offenders
+- Always be deescalating and try to reeducate the offenders
     - Even if it fails, the likelihood of outbursts is massively smaller than when angering them further
 - Even if you can endure, you probably should find a way to get away from it

 Additionally, there are two examples showing just how important control, or at least a feeling of control is:
-- Every surviving war prisoner (released from the vietnamese in 1973) had some kind of small ritual, something they did every day, which kept them 'in control' and sane.
+- Every surviving war prisoner (released from the Vietnamese in 1973) had some kind of small ritual, something they did every day, which kept them 'in control' and sane.
 - In a bus depot in a city in Michigan they had the rule that they are allowed to have 'three accidents every year'.
-And they should keep one of them for all the idiots during christmas rush time.
+And they should keep one of them for all the idiots during Christmas rush time.
 This gives them a lot of control, and lets them keep calm even in pretty annoying situations, keeping their actual accident rates very low and winning them multiple safety awards.